Our School Councilors

 During the meetings we have a Chair Person who leads the meeting and a minute taker.
 It is the responsibility of the School Council members to report back outcomes to their class.
 Sometimes the School Council will lead assemblies to share information with the whole school.
+This year we will learn to use electronic ways to communicate.
 We have a School Council noticeboard which is situated by our hall.

 How can you help our School Council be the best it can be?